ROCm/hipSOLVER/README.md

     git clone https://github.com/ROCmSoftwarePlatform/hipSOLVER.git

-hipSOLVER requires either cuSOLVER or rocSOLVER + rocBLAS to be installed on the system.
+hipSOLVER requires either cuSOLVER or rocSOLVER + SuiteSparse to be installed on the system.
 Once these are installed, the following commands will build hipSOLVER and install to `/opt/rocm`:

     cd hipSOLVER
     ./install.sh -i